 Seniors fell into housing trouble in varying ways.
-Some lost jobs in the recession or its aftermath.
+Some lost jobs.
 Some overpaid for homes during the housing boom, thinking they could cash in later.

 Prices crashed instead.

-Some made unwise decisions to refinance mortgages and pull cash out to meet unexpected costs, help their children or go on spending sprees.
+Some made unwise decisions to refinance mortgages and pull cash out of their homes to meet unexpected costs, help their children or embark on spending sprees.

-In 2011, Jim was laid off, and the Carnes fell behind on mortgage payments.
-Three times, they dipped into their retirement savings to fend off foreclosure.
+In 2011, Jim was laid off, and the couple fell behind on mortgage payments.
+Three times, they dipped into retirement savings to fend off foreclosure.
 Eventually, with a $25,000 grant from a state program, Keep Your Home California, they negotiated a new mortgage they could afford.

-Still, they're still straining to meet the lower payments.
-Once a month, they eat a free breakfast at a church, bringing home bagels and fruit.
+Still, they're still struggling.
+Once a month, they eat free breakfast at a church, bringing home bagels and fruit.
 They "never thought we would be partaking of such," LaRue says.

 Al and Saundra Karp bought their three-bedroom home in North Miami Beach, Florida, for $77,000 in 1980.
-Over the years, they refinanced, partly to pay down credit-card debt, and their mortgage swelled to $288,000.
+They refinanced, partly to pay down credit-card debt, and their mortgage swelled to $288,000.

 To ease the stress and earn some cash, they perform old musical standards as the Karp Family — Saundra on vocals, Al on sax, son Larry on keyboards.